 Meaning

-In the quote “Like a lot of you, I grew up in a family on the ragged edges of the middle class.
+“Like a lot of you, I grew up in a family on the ragged edges of the middle class.
 My daddy sold carpeting and ended up as a maintenance man.
-After he had a heart attack, my mom worked the phones at Sears so we could hang on to our house.,” the emphasis is on love.
-It highlights the thought that love often grows out of simple everyday moments while implying that love cannot be controlled, only appreciated.
+After he had a heart attack, my mom worked the phones at Sears so we could hang on to our house.” presents a viewpoint centered on love.
+It implies that love strengthens when nurtured and encourages us to remember that small gestures build affection.

 Theme